mirstack/ufwd/README.md

 Check `ufwd -help` for list of all available options.

+## Disclaimer

+Of course, saying that `ufwd` is a daemon is quite too much.
+It's mechanism is the simplest possible - if any error encountered, then exit and start over (via external supervisor).
+The app is intend to run as a daemon, thus the `d` suffix in the name.

 ## Hacking

 Not much to say.
 If you wanna hack on `ufwd` just clone the repo and play with the